 When it comes to purchasing a compact speaker system to take on the road, I couldn’t recommend the iLoud Micro Monitors from IK Multimedia enough.

-The iLoud Micro Monitors from IK Multimedia are the best portable speakers on the market right now due to their size and overall quality and price.
+The iLoud Micro Monitors from IK Multimedia are the best portable speakers for music production on the market right now due to their size and overall quality and price.